The Bachelor of Arts degree at UL, LM002, offers students the opportunity to create their own BA with a choice of 16 subjects.

 Throughout this degree, you will take Broadening and Skills modules.
 Broadening modules allow students to study topics from outside of your subject choices.
 Skills modules will be provided to give students the skills required for academic study in University.

-At the University of Limerick, we deliver an Arts Degree which is flexible and wide-ranging, offering 19 subjects in all.
-You can study a combination of subjects — as Single Honours or Joint Honours — from across the Faculty of Arts, Humanities and Social Sciences: from familiar arts subjects such as English, French, German or History, to newer subjects such Drama and Theatre Studies or Linguistics with TESOL (Teaching English to Speakers of Other Languages).
+At the University of Limerick, we deliver an Arts Degree which is flexible and wide-ranging, offering 16 subjects in all.
+You can study a combination of subjects — as Single Honours or Joint Honours — from across the Faculty of Arts, Humanities and Social Sciences: from familiar arts subjects such as English, French, German or History, to newer subjects such as Linguistics with TESOL (Teaching English to Speakers of Other Languages).
 In the course of your study you will have opportunities — unique to the UL curriculum — to work, to travel and to study abroad.

 = Available to degree level